theainerd/MLInterview/Unsupervised Learning.md

 As the name speaks for itself, the hierarchical clustering forms the hierarchy of the clusters that can be studied by visualising dendogram.

 ![](https://github.com/theainerd/MLInterview/blob/master/images/1_ET8kCcPpr893vNZFs8j4xg.gif)

+## Pros

+* Hierarchical clustering does not require us to specify the number of clusters and we can even select which number of clusters looks best since we are building a tree.

+## Cons
+* Lower efficiency, as it has a time complexity of O(n³)

 ## Principal Component Analysis
 * Principal Component Analysis (PCA) is a dimension reduction technique that projects